• There are no suggestions because the search field is empty.

 Warm-up

-Warming up before doing any exercise prepares your body for intense movement.
-Before your workout, you can do simple warm-ups such as jogging around the court and stretching.
-The increase in muscle temperature would encourage blood circulation, improve your reflexes and strengthen the elasticity of muscle tissues5.
+Warming up before any exercise prepares your body for intense movement.
+Before your workout, you can do simple warm-ups such as jogging around the court and tennis elbow stretches.
+The increase in muscle temperature encourages blood circulation, improves reflexes, and strengthens the elasticity of muscle tissues5.

 While exercising